Speak2Erase/libfmod-rb/README.md

     puts error
 end
 ```
 The methodology behind this is to make errors more explicit when they happen.
-If you get an error and do not account for it, you will get a proper stack trace rather than some `noMethodError` that leaves you pulling your hair out figuring out why `bank` was `nil`.
+If you get an error and do not account for it, you will get a proper stack trace rather than some `NoMethodError` that leaves you pulling your hair out figuring out why `bank` was `nil`.
 Programming in Rust has taught me to be explicit about failure, and this is a step closer to that.

 These bindings won't handle garbage collection as you'd expect from Ruby.
 You will need to clean up after yourself.
 Because of the way the bindings work as well calling the same function twice will **NOT** return the "same" object.
 Fundamentally, it is the same object, as the Rust side object is the same, but it is a brand new object as far as Ruby is concerned.
 It actually allocates a new Object that *points* to the same Rust side object, however the size of that Object is nonzero which means it is quite easy to leak memory with it.